Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ngày Sài Gòn cầm tay Hà Nội... - Ảnh 4.

 Poet Le Nguyen, photo taken in Hanoi in 1955, during his first leave after the Dien Bien Phu campaign.
-He later returned to Dien Bien Phu to collect documents for the Army Museum (Family photo)
+He later returned to Dien Bien Phu to collect documents for the Military Museum (Family photo)

 Because he knew French, he was assigned by General Le Trong Tan and Tran Do to interview French prisoners of war on the Dien Bien Phu battlefield.
 After the victory, he wanted to retire.

 After that, Mr. Tran Do returned to the cultural sector.
-My father stayed in the army for about a year before returning to Hanoi to study screenwriting at the Film School.
+My father was in the army for about a year before returning to Hanoi to study screenwriting at the Film School.
 The guidance of those generals who were interested in culture played a big role in my father's path.

 Ngày Sài Gòn cầm tay Hà Nội... - Ảnh 5.